bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 - data is often the source of bias in this technology
 - identify ways to create more representative data sets
 - expose to the user that we are using this technology
+- give them the option to provide feedback
 - give them the option to turn it off
-- give them the option to provide feedback

 ???
+BD start

-We wanted to cap off saying a bit about algorithmic bias in deep learning.
-We hope we've convinced you through this presentation that it's the data that are the really important piece of introducing bias into models.
+We wanted to close by saying a bit about algorithmic bias in deep learning.
+We hope we've convinced you through this presentation that the data used to train models is where bias is often introduced.

+What are some concrete steps we can take to reduce the potential bias of these systems and their impact on users?

-We need to identify ways to create better representative data sets.
+We can create more representative data sets.

-We should explore  ways to expose to the user that we are using deep learing, give them the option to turn it off, and give them the option to give feedback, potentially with reinforcement learning systems.
+We can make it clear to the user when we are using deep learning in our services.

+We can give users the option to provide feedback, which could influence how the model is trained in the future.

+We can give users the option to turn off deep learning enhancements.

 ---
 # Deep Learning Research